markschl/seq_io/README.md

 **Features:**

-* Fast parsers
+* Fast readers
+* Flexible methods for writing FASTA and FASTQ
 * Informative errors
 * Support for seeking
-* Flexible methods for writing FASTA and FASTQ
 * Serde support (for owned data structures)
 * Functions for parallel processing

-The FASTA parser can read and write multi-line files and allows to iterate over the sequence lines without doing any allocation or copying.
+The FASTA parser can read and write multi-line files and allows iterating over the sequence lines without doing any allocation or copying.
 The FASTQ parser does not support multiple sequence / quality lines.

 **Simple example:**